 How many times can I build this garage, shed or other building?

 You are only allowed to build one structure from these plans.
-In some cases, a multi-use and/or unlimited-use license is available for purchase.
-Review the information under each plan to see if a multi-use license is available.
+In some cases, a multi-use and/or unlimited-use license may be available for purchase.
+Please contact us for details.

 Is the license transferable?

 The license to these plans cannot be transferred to anyone.